-- (n) the amenity of the locality including the following - - (iii) social impacts of the development; - (u) the availability and adequacy for the development of the following - - (i) public transport services; - (ii) public utility services; - (x) the impact of the development on the community as a whole notwithstanding the impact of the development on particular individuals; - (zb) any other planning consideration the local government considers appropriate.
+- the amenity of the locality including the following - - social impacts of the development; development. - the availability and adequacy for the development of the following - - public transport services; services. - public utility services; services. - the impact of the development on the community as a whole notwithstanding the impact of the development on particular individuals; individuals. - any other planning consideration the local government considers appropriate.